BioBoost/interactive-sound-board-synthesizer/README.md

 You must first connect your bluetooth device first then activate the activate you pulseaudio demons.
 After that start the main.py program before you turn on the esps and make sure it's the first to connect to the accespoint or network.
+Run the python script nokia.py in the testsound folder if you wanne test you sound quality.

 ### installation & setup